umutto/buddy-19/README.md

 - User & room histories.
 - Public servers and room listings.
 - Migrate to vanilla javascript solution, (get rid of jQuery) once bootstrap 5.0 supports vanilla.
 - Consistent user socket.io connection (identify a reconnecting or already online user, and act accordingly.
-Probably required to decently let users join multiple rooms.)
+Probably required to decently let users join multiple rooms.
+Could be simply attaching c_user_alias to socket and db)
+- Add user reactions on chat (something like these https://youtu.be/ffnqLIrM3n8 but obviously royalty free)
 - Add an emoji picker on chat.
 - Get a good Chrome Lighthouse score.
   - Seems like bootstrap.min.css is the worst culprit.
 It's MIT license, so prune the unused, and add font-swap etc...